 There are few better places to go rock climbing than the Highlands of Scotland.
 The spring and summer days are bright and long allowing us to take advantage of the huge amount of climbing on offer.
 The crags are quiet and the variety of rock, style and difficulty is comparable with anywhere in Europe.

-Going rock climbing with Synergy Guides means you are in good hands.
-Our team has been climbing for many years and travelled the world to pursue notable climbs and first ascents.
+Booking with Synergy Guides means you are in good hands.
+Our team has been climbing for many years and travelled the world to pursue notable routes and first ascents.
 Members of our team regularly climb in the mid to high extreme grades themselves, we also have connoisseurs of Classic Rock and collectors of the esoteric rock climbs.

-Our goal is to help you make the jump by teaming you with a suitable guide or instructor; whether you’re just starting out and require an introduction to rock climbing, want to learn to lead or aspire to become a more competent leader by learning how to climb E1 and above we believe we offer the best experience and value for money.
+Our goal is to help you make the jump by teaming you with a suitable guide or instructor; whether you’re just starting out and require an introduction, want to learn to lead or aspire to become a more competent leader by learning how to climb E1 and above, we believe we offer the best experience and value for money.

 DARE TO EXPERIENCE ADVENTURE